 Let’s imagine you went long on GBP/USD at 1.45505.

-If sterling was to weaken against the US dollar you would stand to make a loss when you come to close your trade.
+If sterling (GBP) was to weaken against the US dollar (USD),you would stand to make a loss when you come to close your trade.

-You can place a stop loss at any time – when you open it or at any time before you close it.
+You can place a stop loss either when you first open the trade, or some time thereafter (if the trade is still live).
 This will automatically close your position at a price you have selected.
-For example, you might decide to set a stop loss at 1.45455 which means your potential loss is just 50 pips.
-So stop losses let you set a ceiling on your potential losses.
+For example, you might decide to set a stop loss at 1.45455 which means your potential loss would be 50 pips.
+So stop losses can help you set a pre-determined level at which you want your trade to be closed out if the market is moving against you.

 App on Ios Devices